saliWd/distance/ProjectNotes.md

 * Github project SwimMeter, user: saliWd.
 This file contains both a task list (TODO and DONE) as well as some general documentation about the different parts of this project: bluetooth beacon HW & SW / android app / website

+## SwimMeter App

+1. App doesn't work anymore.
+   1. Does not find anything.
+Also the bridou beaconscanner is broken.
+Most probably issue with new Android version / rights management / whatever...
+   1. Either search for a solution or
+   1. **use different app for framework**
+   1. start fresh on my own

+1. Graphics stuff:
+   1. icon/icon-foreground sizes(192-432/144-324/96-216/72-162/48-108)
+   1. colors: blue is 0x2314C2, yellow is 0xE5B72A
+   1. GooglePlay logo: 512, feature graphic: 1024x500.
+Screenshots in correct language (phone + tablet)

 ## nRF52840 Dongle

 (newer to older)